 Buildings currently account for 72% of the nation's electricity use and 40% of our carbon dioxide emissions each year, 5% of which comes directly from air conditioning.
 Current building cooling systems run on electricity and use synthetic fluids, leading to large energy consumption and greenhouse gas emissions.
 Thermally driven absorption heat pumps--which transfer heat energy from one location to another in a cooling and heating system--offer independence from electricity supply constraints because these technologies can be powered from the combustion of natural gas and solar and waste heat.
 In addition to providing efficient space cooling and heating, these heat pumps can heat water.
 However, the use of these technologies in residential buildings has been hindered by the lack of efficient and economical heat and mass exchangers.

 Project Innovation + Advantages:

-If successful, Georgia Tech's new absorption heat pump could reduce energy use in air conditioning and water heating by up to 50% compared to conventional systems.
+If successful, Georgia Tech's absorption heat pump would reduce energy use in air conditioning by up to 50% compared to conventional systems.

 Waste-heat or solar-heat-based air conditioning could reduce demand for fossil-fuel-based electricity and help strengthen U.S. energy security.

 Widespread use of this technology could save consumers money on their energy bills by reducing the amount of energy required to cool homes and businesses.

 Finding efficient and cost-effective ways to incorporate waste heat into cooling systems in addition to sources like solar and natural gas could decrease fossil-fuel-based electricity use and harmful emissions from coal-burning power plants.